aldass/angular-ngrx-data/docs/save-entities.md

   /**
    * An arbitrary, serializable object that should travel with the ChangeSet.
    * Meaningful to the ChangeSet producer and consumer.
-Ignored by ngrx-data.
+Ignored by _ngrx-data_.
    */
   extras?: T;